chaisql/chai/cmd/examplar/README.md

 - `setup:`

-  - all lines up to the next annotation are to be considered as individual statements for the setup block.
+  - all lines up to the next annotation are to be considered as one single statement for the setup block.

 - `teardown:`
-  - all lines up to the next annotation are to be considered as individual statements for the teardown block.
+  - all lines up to the next annotation are to be considered as single statement for the teardown block.

 :bulb: `setup` and `teardown` blocks will generate code being ran around **each indidual** `test` block.
 They are optional and can be declared in no particular order, but there can only be one of each.

 - `test: [TEST NAME]`
-  - all lines up to the next annotation are to be considered as individual statements for this test block.
-Each line can be followed by the special expectation annotation.
+  - a test is composed of one or many statements; a statement composed of one or multiple lines and is terminated by an expectation (see below).

 :bulb: Each `test` block will generate an individual `t.Run("[TEST NAME]", ...)` function.
 At least one test block must be present.

 - `` `[JSON]` ``

-  - the previous line evaluation result will be compared to the given `[JSON]` value.
+  - the statement above this annotation will be compared to `[JSON]` when evaluated at the runtime.
   - Invalid JSON won't yield an error ar generate time, but the generated test will always fail at runtime.

 - ` ``` `
-  - all the following lines until another triple backtick annoattion is found are to be considered as a multiline JSON data.
+  - the statement above this annotation will be compared to `[JSON]` when evaluated at the runtime.
-  - The line preceding the the opening triple backticks will be evaluation result will be compared to the given JSON data.
+  - all the following lines until another triple backtick annoattion is found are to be considered as part of a single multiline JSON data.
-  - Indentation will be preserved in the generating test file for readablilty.
+  - indentation will be preserved in the generating test file for readablilty.
 Similarly, invalid JSON will only yield an error when the resulting test is evaluated.

 ## Goals and non-goals